40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $500 for pavilion with access to restrooms, fire pits, picnic tables, horseshoes

-Permits & Reservations: A photography permit is required.
+Permits & reservations: A photography permit is required.
 Contact Larimer County

 Accessibility: Open year-round, with a significantly longer hiking distance when Brainard Lake Road is closed between about mid-June until mid-October.